OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 ## Mapping for Soft Delete Configuration

 - When Tricentis qTest is the target system in the integration, the Soft delete operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization.md).
-- After the Soft Delete operation is performed by **OpsHub Integration Manager** in Tricentis qTest, the entity will be deleted in Salesforce.
+- After the Soft Delete operation is performed by **<code class="expression">space.vars.SITENAME</code>** in Tricentis qTest, the entity will be deleted in Salesforce.
 The deleted entity goes to the "Recycle Bin".
 - To only enable the logical delete operation in the target, "OH Soft Delete" field shall be mapped with the default value "No" in the [Delete Mode](../integrate/mapping-configuration.md#delete-mode) mapping.

 # Integration Configuration